GloryOfNight/dreco-engine-vulkan/README.md

 # Dreco Engine - Vulkan
-Project for personal fun of writing vulkan renderer and an game egnine (probably).
+Project for personal fun of writing vulkan renderer and an game engine (probably).

 Rewrite of first [dreco-engine](https://github.com/GloryOfNight/dreco-engine) with some core changes:
 - Full support for 3rd space, new matrixes